 Action Number Action Action Timeframe Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
 Affected Location in Town What Cost Will Pay For How Funded and Natural Gas Tanks of propane facilities, where unanchored residential tanks do float away (Sam Pan Chinese Restaurant down the Contoocook River in 2005/2006). make available to buyers.
-Engage in Public Education of the Regarding the Downtown Floodplain Evacuation Situation to Reduce the Risk of Injuries During a Flood or Dam Breach Short Term 1-2 Years then Ongoing Emergency Manageme nt \$0 Evacuation of businesses in the Downtown area and along the floodplain such as Subway plaza, High Tide Restaurant, Rymes Gas Station would need to occur very quickly if there is Contoocook River flooding or breach of the Jackman Dam.
+2021 Engage in Public Education of the Regarding the Downtown Floodplain Evacuation Situation to Reduce the Risk of Injuries During a Flood or Dam Breach Short Term 1-2 Years then Ongoing Emergency Manageme nt \$0 Evacuation of businesses in the Downtown area and along the floodplain such as Subway plaza, High Tide Restaurant, Rymes Gas Station would need to occur very quickly if there is Contoocook River flooding or breach of the Jackman Dam.
 Jackman Dam EAP has a map of the potential inundation area -EM to distribute the Jackman Dam Inundation Map to Town EM team.
-Cost is for in- kind staff and volunteer time.
-N/A Provide Immediate Notification to Town Residents Related to E.coli, Cyanobacteria, and Other Water- Related Illnesses to When Local Beaches are Closed from Outbreak Short Term 1-2 Years then Ongoing 71 Health Officer with Park and Recreation help \$0 borne illnesses on the waters and recreation areas in Town with Public Health/ Infectious, Extreme Temp (Heat) Town & Private Beaches Cost is for in- kind staff and volunteer time.
-N/A Develop a Public Health Advisory Webpage and a Public Health Information Webpage on the Town Website to Alert Residents to Beachfront Current Safety Issues Short Term 1-2 Years then Ongoing 71 Health Officer \$0 Advisories are issued from the State about not eating fish from Jackman Reservoir/ FP Lake more than twice per month per mercury content.
+Flood, River, Dam Failure Cost is for in- kind staff and volunteer time.
+N/A 2021 Provide Immediate Notification to Town Residents Related to E.coli, Cyanobacteria, and Other Water- Related Illnesses to When Local Beaches are Closed from Outbreak Short Term 1-2 Years then Ongoing Health Officer with Park and Recreation help \$0 Growing potential for mosquito- borne illnesses on the waters and recreation areas in Town with higher temps.
+Advertise closings and notices immediately on social Media, postings at beaches, Town website.
+Public Health/ Infectious, Extreme Temp (Heat) Private Cost is for in- kind staff and volunteer time.
+N/A 2021 Develop a Public Health Advisory Webpage and a Public Health Information Webpage on the Town Website to Alert Residents to Beachfront Current Safety Issues Short Term 1-2 Years then Ongoing Health Officer \$0 Advisories are issued from the State about not eating fish from Jackman Reservoir/ FP Lake more than twice per month per mercury content.
 Several topics are relevant to posting on the Town website both for current information/advisories as well as informational.
 Public Health (Water Quality), Infectious Entire Town Cost is for in- kind staff and volunteer time.
 N/A